 Here are four old age health problems to look out for and possible ways and means to prevent them.

 According to WebMD, three-fourths of adults aged 60 and older are overweight or obese.
-Obesity is a trigger for not only type 2 diabetes, but cardiovascular disease, breast and colon cancer, gall bladder disease, and high blood pressure.
+Obesity triggers not only type 2 diabetes but cardiovascular disease, breast and colon cancer, gall bladder disease, and high blood pressure.
 Maintaining a healthy weight is key to preventing these complications.
-Low impact exercises, such as water aerobics, walking, stretching and gardening can help prevent these chronic diseases in the elderly.
+Low-impact exercises, such as water aerobics, walking, stretching, and gardening, can help prevent these chronic diseases in the elderly.
 Moreover, they may also help boost moods and serotonin levels.

 Osteoporosis and Falls

-Arthritis is formed over a lifetime, due to spurts of harsh, redundant activities.
+Arthritis is formed over a lifetime due to spurts of harsh, redundant activities.
 For women especially, years of wearing high heels can cause arthritis in the knees.
-Arthritis is far reaching, affecting nearly half the senior population; it is a leading cause of disability.
+Arthritis is far-reaching, affecting nearly half the senior population; it is a leading cause of disability.
 In order to prevent and control its spreading, avoiding overuse and exercise is key.
-The aforementioned exercises can work, as well stretching.
+The mentioned exercises can work, as well as stretch.

 Memory loss functions much like arthritis.
 Years of multitasking, overuse, and stress can affect the brain, causing memory loss.
 Though it is a common belief that memory loss is inevitable, there are ways to prevent and control it.
 Heart health is very much connected to brain health, states WebMD because the same blood vessels that go through the heart go to the brain.
 Essentially, maintaining the former will help the latter.
 In addition, limiting multitasking will stop brain overload, and keeping up with current events and reading will keep one mentally active.
 This is the equivalent of physical exercise for the brain.